-Up to 20 outpatient visits to Plan doctors, consultants, or other psychiatric personnel each calendar year; you pay a \$10 copay for each covered visit - all charges thereafter.
+Up to 40 outpatient visits to Plan doctors, consultant, or other psychiatric personnel each calendar year, you pay a \$20 copay for each covered visit-all charges thereafter.

-Inpatient care
+Inpatient Care

-Up to 30 days of hospitalization each calendar year; you pay a \$200 copay per admission for the first 30 days - all charges thereafter.
+Up to 30 days of hospitalization each calendar year, you pay nothing for first 30 days-all charges thereafter.

-- Care for psychiatric conditions that in the professional judgment of Plan doctors are not subject to significant improvement through relatively short-term treatment - Psychiatric evaluation or therapy on court order or as a condition of parole or probation, unless determined by a Plan doctor to be necessary and appropriate - Psychological testing when not medically necessary to determine the appropriate treatment of a short-term psychiatric condition
+Care for psychiatric conditions which in the professional judgment of Plan doctors are not subject to significant improvement through relatively short-term treatment.

+Psychiatric evaluation or therapy on court order or as a condition of parole or probation, unless determined by a Plan doctor to be necessary and appropriate.

+Psychological testing when not medically necessary to determine the appropriate treatment of a short-term psychiatric condition.